Tech issues, terrain impacting the search for Summer Wells

 ROGERSVILLE, Tenn.
-(WJHL) — Search teams are having their progress in finding Summer Wells slowed by poor signal and dangerous terrain.
+(WJHL/WATE) — Search teams are having their progress in finding Summer Wells slowed by poor signal and dangerous terrain.

 5-year-old Summer Wells went missing on Tuesday evening in the Beech Creek community in Hawkins County.